 Note that the data from AES in 2016 is adjusted to be comparable to future data collection through the Labour Force Survey by excluding “guided on-the-job training’”.

 More recent data on adult learning in Norway can be found in The Learning Conditions Monitor (LCM), conducted by Statistics Norway.
 This monitor provides a detailed and current look at adult learning in the country and is based on data collected through the Labour Force Survey.
-However, due to a revision of the LFS in 2021, there is a break in the time series and the data presented is not be directly comparable with that from previous years.
+However, due to a revision of the LFS in 2021, there is a break in the time series and the data presented is not directly comparable with that from previous years.